hackclub/some-assembly-required/README.md

 Computers are simple.
 I know they don’t seem simple, but I promise you that at their core, everything they’re doing can be represented by two values: 0 and 1.
 However, even though computers are fundamentally doing simple tasks, they can be confusing and tedious to learn about.
 Computers have been built up layer by layer over time, making them feel like an overwhelming black hole.

-I hope this guide helps you to demystify one of the lower layers, and hopefully turn it from something that feels like magic to something that feels graspable.
+I hope this guide helps you to demystify some of the lowest layers, and hopefully turn it from something that feels like magic to something that feels graspable.
 I personally didn’t know how these things worked before I started writing this guide, so I hope this helps you learn the things I’ve pieced together on my journey to understanding my computer better.

 In this guide, we are going to cover what the CPU is, how we can communicate with the CPU, and why any of this matters.
 I will say, communicating with your CPU directly is usually unnecessary except as an academic exercise.
 That being said, I think that building an understanding of how your computer works at a fundamental level can be eye opening and inspiring for all of the other tasks you perform on your computer.